LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Predicting Difficulty

 \item \textbf{Model capability matters}: Smaller or less capable models (e.g., Qwen2.5-1.5B, base variant) show stronger probe performance for Maj@5 than greedy, suggesting that sampling-based aggregation helps models solve problems they find marginally difficult, and this regime is easier to predict.

 \item \textbf{Reasoning budget degrades probe quality}: For GPT-OSS-20B, increasing the reasoning level from low to high decreases AUROC from 0.78 to 0.64 even under fixed Maj@5 decoding.
-This pattern, which we also saw for success-rate prediction, indicates that extensive chain-of-thought reasoning obscures pre-generation difficulty signals. \end{enumerate}

-\paragraph{Code domain shows high probe quality.} On LiveCodeBench with Pass@5 as the target, we observe strong probe performance (AUROC $= 0.81$--$0.91$) for Qwen2.5-Coder and DeepSeek-R1 models.
-However, GPT-OSS-20B again shows weaker probe quality (AUROC $\approx 0.67$), consistent with the pattern in math domains.
-This suggests that probe accessibility is a model-family property that generalizes across domains rather than a task-specific phenomenon.
+However, unlike in the success-rate setting, this degradation is partially recoverable with non-linear probes: MLPs match or exceed linear probe performance at higher reasoning levels (e.g., 0.76 vs 0.64 at high reasoning).
+This suggests that while extended reasoning introduces representation drift, the underlying success signal remains present but becomes less linearly separable. \end{enumerate}

 \paragraph{Human and model difficulty diverge with increased reasoning.} Figure~\ref{fig:human_model_divergence} illustrates how the relationship between human and model difficulty changes as GPT-OSS-20B's reasoning budget increases.
 Panel (A) shows that alignment between probe-predicted model difficulty and human IRT difficulty decreases monotonically with reasoning level (Spearman $\rho$ drops from $\sim$0.65 to $\sim$0.45).
-This indicates that as models become better at solving human-hard problems through extended reasoning, their internal notion of difficulty diverges from human judgments.
+This indicates that as models become better at solving human-hard problems through extended reasoning, the notions of difficulty diverge.

-Panel (B) demonstrates that despite this divergence, probe-based predictions of model difficulty consistently outperform human difficulty for predicting actual Maj@5 failures across all reasoning modes.
+Panel (B) demonstrates that despite this divergence, probe-based predictions of model difficulty consistently outperform human difficulty for predicting Maj@5 failures across all reasoning modes.
 This confirms that models encode a model-relative notion of difficulty that is distinct from, and more predictive of their own performance than, human difficulty.